 - Subscription Project ID

-Click Test Connection to validate access and permissions.
+Click Test Connection to validate permissions and access.

 Configuring Topic Details